 Have you been injured in a rear end car accident in Florida?
 If so, it’s critical that you receive medical treatment and then take action to protect your legal rights.

-Contact the attorneys at Fetterman & Associates, PA to share the details of your case, ask questions, and better determine if you’re in a position to seek compensation.
+Contact the attorneys at Fetterman Law to share the details of your case, ask questions, and better determine if you’re in a position to seek compensation.
 You can reach us online or via phone at (561) 529-9766.
 Either way, our entire team is here to guide you during this difficult time.